pcaversaccio/safe-tx-hashes-util/README.md

 ### Interactive Mode

-Here’s a refined version of your section:

-### Interactive Mode

 When using `--interactive` mode, you will be prompted to provide values for various parameters.
 If you leave any parameter empty, the default value displayed in the terminal will be used.
 These defaults are either retrieved from the [Safe transaction service API](https://docs.safe.global/core-api/transaction-service-overview) or, in case of failure, fall back to zero values.
-This allows you to customize the parameters or proceed with the API-sourced defaults.
+This allows you to customise the parameters or proceed with the API-sourced defaults.

 #### How It Works